Leon-Sander/Image_sequence_to_video_converter/README.md

     https://motchallenge.net/data/MOT15/

     Then run mot15_conversion.py
-    The videos will be stored in the folders which contain the images
+    The videos will be stored in the folders which contain the image folders.